15 Important Facts You Need to Know About Female Narcissists

 5. They’re great at triangulation.

 Female narcissists often involve a third person in conflicts to stir up drama or create divisions.
 For example, they may say, “Even [someone else] thinks you’re wrong,” to make you doubt yourself.
 This keeps you off balance and ensures they remain in control.
-Be wary of sudden shifts in your relationships with other people — it might be a sign of triangulation.
+Be wary of sudden shifts in your relationships with other people because it might be a sign of triangulation.

 6. They tend to play the “superior” friend.

 Female narcissists enjoy making you feel like you’re lucky to have their friendship.
 They may subtly belittle you while framing it as advice or concern.
 Comments like, “I’m just trying to help you be better,” can chip away at your confidence.
-True friends lift you up — they don’t make you feel perpetually inadequate.
+True friends lift you up.
+They don’t make you feel perpetually inadequate.

 7. They love to gossip and spread rumours.